 Find the list of the current mentors for this year’s cohort on Skylab’s Staff Page > Mentors.

-With the advanced level of difficulty in Orbital (Apollo 11), teams may opt to be guided by a mentor on their project.
+With the extreme level of difficulty in Orbital (Artemis), teams may opt to be guided by a mentor on their project.
 Mentors are often external guests from industry that represent key companies in industry and local start-ups, but can also come from the School in the form of senior students, including Orbital alumni.
 Mentors can play many different roles, including giving project ideas, suggesting implementation stacks, introducing mentees to the real-world of industry, networking mentees to other alumni and potential job prospects.

 Teams opting for mentorship must complete Orbital.
 Teams must not drop from the programme partway; this is because mentorship involves the mentor who has sacrificed his/her time to mentor the team.
 Teams that fail to complete Orbital to the satisfaction of the mentors will not earn certification for Orbital even if they would ordinarily qualify for beginner (Vostok) level certification.

 This page details the responsibilities for both mentors as well as mentee teams.
 Teams and mentors should read both descriptions to be in sync with each others’ expectations.

 For a good relationship to bloom from a mentor partnership, we need mentors and mentees to reach an agreement on the mentorship.
 Both prospective Orbital mentee teams and prospective mentors are to post some basic information in the Skylab forum for matching purposes.
 For mentors, this is done in the form of a self-introduction slide.
 For the mentee teams, this is done through the project proposal + poster + video.
 The mentee teams are to pro-actively communicate with the mentors to find a suitable match within the first two weeks of the programme.

 Once the mentor-mentee relationship is agreed upon, the below commitments are made.